 - Flip button which can be used to swap gated and rejected signals

 Unfiltered Audio G8 works on Windows 7 or higher for PC and OSX 10.9 or higher for Mac.
 It only supports 64 bits version and comes in VST/VST3/AU/AAX versions.
-This plugin comes at a price of $49 from its official website.

 9. Sonalksis SV 719 Gate Review